 Compared to the previous single layer EP model, the EVP model with both upper and lower crust (Figure 6) allows us to treat a more realistic density structure where the lower density upper crust subsides into the higher density lower crust (Figure 6b).
 The lower density root exerting a local upward buoyancy force away from the axis, together with the downward loads from dikes near the axis, produces a bending moment that could further rotate the SDRs.
 The neutral plane where the stress difference due to bending is zero deepens significantly because of plasticity near the surface.
 The angle between the flows and the dike flow interface, ϕ, varies from 43° to 54° (Figure 7) are about 10° larger than the analytically predicted angle ϕ that ranges from 30° to 43° (Figure S2).
 The torque due to upper crustal root along with viscous relaxation might contribute to this extra SDR rotation.

-When the model reaches steady state, in that the pattern of deflections per amount of dike opening becomes stable, we measure Xf and γ to estimate effective α and Te.
+When the model reaches steady state, in which the pattern of deflections per amount of dike opening becomes stable, we measure Xf and γ to estimate effective α and Te.
 We found systematic larger Te from Xf estimation.
 The lithospheric thickness is defined as the distance from the surface to the depth where compressional horizontal deviatoric stress decreases to 5 MPa, similar to the base of the “mechanical boundary layer” when deformation transitions from elastic-brittle to viscous domination (Artemieva, 2011).
 The average effective elastic thickness from both Xf and γ varies with HL according to the best linear fitting function Te = 0.32 HL (Figure 7b), which is much less than that of the EP thick plate results (Figure 5b).
 This results from the rheology difference between the two.
 For the EP case, the maximum compression appears at the bottom of the plate (Figure 4b) whereas for the EVP case, the maximum differential stress (effectively the brittle ductile transition) is within the modeled layer and its depth depends on the curvature of the bending plate (Figure 6a).
 The integrated bending moment for EVP model with same HL is thus much less than its EP model counterpart.
 Note that in the cases illustrated here the lower crust flows to compensate the magmatic loads.
 The overall trend of larger TeXf than Teγ might be due to the extra bending moment exerted from the lower density upper crustal root which gives a larger dip angle without changing other parameters.

 2.3.4 Elasto-visco-plastic thick plate with thermal evolution